demosisto/AIPs/README.md

 ## Status and Type

 Terms of Status:
-- Draft - an AIP that is undergoing rapid iteration and changes.
+- Draft - an AIP that is undergoing rapid iteration and changes for approval.
-- Active - an AIP that is in proceeding before finalization.
+- Active - an AIP that is approved as a candidate for finalization.
-- Final - an AIP that is in the list of implementation.
+- Final - an AIP that is in the shortlist for implementation.

 Terms of Type:
-- Meta - an AIP capable to the whole Agora community.
+- Meta - an AIP capable to the whole Agora community and platforms.
-- Feature - an AIP to add a new feature to the Agora platrorms.
+- Feature - an AIP to add a new feature to the Agora platforms and community.
-- Misc - an AIP referring to initiatives, campaigns or any other forms of proposal.
+- Misc - an AIP to describe initiatives, campaigns or any other inspirational proposals.